 These links are multifaceted and complex.
 Researchers are currently exploring how infectious agents or stress stimulates the immune system, which sets in motion the physical reactions that lead people to feel sleepy.

 If there is no improvement in symptoms after a few days of rest, medical help may be necessary.
-The Centers for Disease Control and Prevention (CDC) suggest that people consult a doctor if they:
+The

 - are having a hard time breathing